From Bioethics Briefings

 - Who on the waiting lists should get transplants first: patients in the greatest need or those most likely to benefit?

-- Should certain people, like undocumented immigrants, foreigners, and people with a history of addiction or a criminal record, be denied a place on waiting lists?
+- Should certain people, like undocumented immigrants, citizens of other countries, and people with a history of addiction or a criminal record, be denied a place on waiting lists?

 - Should people be paid to make their organs available when they die?